relausen/hegel_h190_remote/README.md

 To use this, you _must_ change the constant `HOST` to the IP address for your own H190!

 I can't stress it enough: This is a prototype, purely created for my own learning purposes.
+Therefore you will find, e.g., different ways of playing with how to interact with the UI, trying out Python thingies etc. etc.

 GUI is ... let's say ... basic.
 Purely for having something to tap on 🙂.
 If you want to make it pretty, please make a fork and send me a pull request.
 Alternatively, send me a mockup in, e.g., PNG format and I'll give it a go.
 This might encourage me to bring this further than prototype level.